terralang/terra/docs/index.md

     terralib.saveobj("helloterra",{ main = hello })
 {: id="introcode"}

-Try this example and others in your browser: https://replit.com/@terralang/terra
+Try this example and others in your browser via [Replit](https://replit.com/@terralang/terra).

 Like C/C++, Terra is a  **statically-typed**, **compiled language** with manual memory management.
 But unlike C/C++, it is designed from the beginning to be **meta-programmed from Lua**.